Jack Gunston

-Jack Gunston (born 16 October 1991) is a professional Australian footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
+Jack Norman Gunston (born 16 October 1991) is a professional Australian footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
 He previously played for the Brisbane Lions and the Adelaide Football Club.

 Early life

 Gunston was raised in Melbourne in Beaumaris and attended Haileybury College from Prep to year 12, he played school football alongside three other future AFL players (Tom Scully, Jack Hutchins, and Tom Lynch).
 His father, Ray Gunston, played VFA football for Brunswick, and later moved into sports administration.
 Gunston began his junior career with the Beaumaris Football Club.
 He originally played mainly as a midfielder, but after growing 15 cm in two years he began to play more in key positions.
 In 2009, the year he became eligible for the AFL draft, Gunston was selected for the Sandringham Dragons, a TAC Cup team.
 Early in the season, he dislocated his elbow in a practice game, an injury which took eight weeks to heal.
 Gunston played for the Dragons in only their last six matches, but was nonetheless a second-round pick in the 2009 AFL National Draft, taken by Adelaide with the 29th pick overall.